codeforboston/flagging/docs/docs/admin.md

-# Admin Pages
+# Admin Panel

+???+ Note
+    This page discusses how to use the admin panel for the website.
+For how to set up the admin page username and password during deployment, see the [deployment](../deployment) documentation.

+The admin panel is used to manually override the model outputs during events and advisories that would adversely effect the river quality.

-You can reach all admin pages by going to /admin and inputting a username and password.
+You can reach the admin panel by going to `/admin` after the base URL for the flagging website.
+(You need to it in manually.)

+You will be asked a username and password, which will be provided to you by the person who deployed the website.
+Enter the correct credentials to enter the admin panel.

+???+ note
-In development, the username is 'admin' and the password is 'password', but these should be set as config variables `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD`.
-Remember to log out by clicking the `Logout` button in the nav bar.
+    In "development" mode, the default username is `admin` and the password is `password`.
+In production, the environment variables `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` are used to set the credentials.

 ## Cyanobacteria Overrides